Carrot & Cabbage Egg Rolls (Chả Giò Chiên Cà Rốt Bắp Cải)

 • 1 cup dried Woodear mushrooms (rehydrate in water for 30 minutes or until soften then finely mince)

-• 4 oz dried bean thread vermicelli/cellophane noodles (approximately 1 cup, rehydrate in water for 30 minutes or until soften then finely mince)
+• 4 oz dried bean thread vermicelli/cellophane noodles (~1 cup, rehydrate in water 30 minutes or until soft, then finely mince)

 • 2 green onions (trim off ends and slice thinly)